-Microscopy resources are located in the Biology Department, Winston Hall room 009 and 002, on the Reynolda campus of Wake Forest University.
-A dedicated confocal imaging suite in room 009 was renovated in 2008 and houses a Zeiss 710 confocal with 8 laser lines and spectral imaging capabilities.
+Microscopy resources are located in the Biology Department, Winston Hall rooms 009 and 002, on the Reynolda campus of Wake Forest University.
+A dedicated confocal imaging suite in room 009 houses a Zeiss 710 confocal with 8 laser lines and spectral imaging capabilities.
 A small meeting space, tissue prep areas, and standard laboratory facilities exist within the Confocal Imaging Center.
-Located nearby in room 002 is the Microscopic Imaging Core Facility with two Zeiss fluorescent microscopes, an Amray SEM with digital image capture, a Leica MZ16 motorized stereomicroscope with fluorescence, an Ethosvision motion tracking station, several additional stereoscopes, a data analysis workstation including deconvolution capabilities, and a large central room with sample preparation equipment.
-For more details regarding equipment link to individual resources at the right.
+Located nearby in room 002 is the Microscopic Imaging Core Facility with two Zeiss fluorescent microscopes, an Amray SEM with digital image capture, a Nikon SMZ25 motorized stereomicroscope, several additional stereoscopes, a data analysis workstation including Imaris 3D image analysis software, tissue sectioning devices, and a large central room with sample preparation equipment.

-A new facility has opened at Wake Downtown in Building 60S RM 2806.
-This suite has prep areas, 37C incubator, as well as the Zeiss LSM 880 with Airyscan, Zeiss V16 AxioZoom, and Echo Revolve4.
+A second facility site is located in room 2806 of Wake Downtown.
+This suite has prep areas, a 37C incubator, as well as the Zeiss LSM 880 with Airyscan, Zeiss V16 AxioZoom, and an Echo Revolve4 widefield fluorescent microscope.
 There is a custom built workstation in 2807 to assist with image processing and analysis.
-The set up includes 128G of RAM and high powered NVIDIA graphics card for your most intense processing needs.
+This workstation is equipped with Aivia 3D image analysis software.
+The set up includes 128G of RAM and a high powered NVIDIA graphics card for your most intense processing needs.

-An advanced computer and networking infrastructure is in place at Wake Forest University to support these facilities.
-Both rooms have wired and wireless network access with three internal networks and a 30TB server dedicated to storage of microscopic images and analysis.
-The confocal microscope has a 30 inch HP 3065 high resolution monitor, and an HP Z820 64-bit workstation with 16GB of RAM to support image acquisition, analysis, and post-processing.
-A second full copy of the Zeiss confocal microscopy software package is available for off-line image manipulation and analysis.
-Image analysis software, including Volocity (Improvision) and Image Pro Plus (Media Cybernetics) are available.
+An advanced computer and networking infrastructure is in place at Wake Forest University Microscopy rooms have wired and wireless network access with three internal networks and a 70TB microscopy network server (NAS) dedicated to storage and backup of user images.
+The microscopy NAS is utilized for large data sets and image store/transfer that can be securely accessed from internal networks at any workstation.
+A full version of the Zeiss ZEN confocal software package is available for off-line use at our image processing workstations for more basic image manipulation and analysis.
+Advanced image 3D viewing and analysis software, including Imaris and Aivia are available.